 We welcome you back to Dominica, the Nature Island of the Caribbean!
-Dominica remains committed to providing visitors to our shores a safe travel experience from arrival to departure.
-We have therefore implemented several measures to safeguard both locals and visitors while on island.
+Dominica remains dedicated to providing visitors to our shores a safe travel experience from arrival to departure.
+Now, with our “Safe in Nature” commitment to visitors we ensure that all measures are in place to safeguard both locals and visitors.

 - Certified vehicles will be sanitized before and after each trip.

 - Limited contact between passengers and driver.

 - Passengers and driver to wear face mask at all times inside of the vehicle.

 - Hand sanitizer will be available for passengers use within the vehicle.